 Scottish Health Survey

-The Scottish Health Survey gives us an accurate picture of the state of health in Scotland.
+The Scottish Health Survey gives us an accurate picture of the health of the Scottish population.

 The data we collect also informs the Scottish Government National Performance Framework and feeds into nationwide health strategy.

 The latest report is from 2020.
 Due to COVID-19 restrictions the report is based on a shortened, snapshot survey administered in August and September 2020 by telephone and is not directly comparable to previous SHeS years.
 You can read the full report on the Scottish Government website.

 - Almost half of adults (47%) reported living with a long-term condition, with prevalence increasing with age.

 - Adults who were advised to shield from COVID-19 reported lower mental wellbeing than those who were not.

 - Half of adults reported they could turn to two or more people in a crisis, and mental wellbeing increased the higher this number was.
 Men (9%) were more likely than women (5%) to say they had no one or only one person to whom they could turn to for support in a crisis.

 - Just over a third (37%) of adults were in the healthy weight range, while 35% were overweight and 28% were obese.
 Women (43%) were more likely than men (34%) to report that their weight had increased since the beginning of lockdown.

 - Food insecurity was more prevalent among younger adults – 8% of those aged 16-44 had worried they would run out of food in the last 12 months because of a lack of money compared with 2% of those aged 75 and over.

 - Just under half of adults (46%) reported undertaking enough activity to meet the moderate or vigorous physical activity guidelines, with men (51%) more likely than women (42%) to do so.